Understanding Hybrid Workers’ Behaviour – HR Challenges in 2022

 Forbes J Rutherford, Rutherford International, 2021

 Most leaders and managers do not have a single dominant style but are more undifferentiated.
-They score equally in all said styles and struggle to know which kind to apply to a situation.
-Whereas, a leader with multiple types scoring high in two or three with little differentiation in the score (and the ‘agility’ style the most common) has a repertoire of leadership styles that can adapt to the problem at hand.
+They score equally across all the said styles and struggle to know which to apply in a given situation.
+Whereas, a leader with multiple types scoring high in two or three with little differentiation in the score (and the ‘agility’ style is the most common) has a repertoire of leadership styles that can adapt to the problem at hand.

 The leadership competencies we consider necessary for managing a hybrid workforce are: Sustains profitability, Seeks Innovation, Embraces Change, Thrives in Chaos, Drives Achievement, Communicates with Clarity, Maintains Accountability, Builds Consensus, Communicates Strategic Vision.